TeseoLou/clancy-nook-walking-tours/README.md

    <img src="docs/figures/navigation.webp" alt="Diagram of the Clancy Nook website navigation design" width="700">
 </div>

-#### **User Interaction (UI)**
+### **User Interaction (UI)**

-Interaction design plays a crucial role in shaping how users engage with the website’s interface.
-It involves determining effective interaction models, selecting suitable UI elements like buttons, forms, and sliders, and implementing feedback mechanisms that provide users with clear responses to their actions.
-The goal is to create an intuitive and engaging experience that aligns with user expectations and business objectives.
+Interaction design played a crucial role in shaping how users engaged with the website’s interface.
+It involved determining effective interaction models, selecting suitable UI elements like buttons, forms, and sliders, and implementing feedback mechanisms that provided users with clear responses to their actions.
+The goal was to create an intuitive and engaging experience that aligned with user expectations and business objectives.

-Effective interaction design follows industry best practices to ensure intuitive usabiity:
+Effective interaction design followed industry best practices to ensure intuitive usability:

-- Provide clear and predictable interactions, minimizing user frustration.
+- Provided clear and predictable interactions, minimizing user frustration.
-- Implement visual feedback mechanisms (such as hover effects, form validation, and confirmation messages).
+- Implemented visual feedback mechanisms (such as hover effects, form validation, and confirmation messages).
-- Use sticky navigation or footers for quick access to essential functions.
+- Used sticky navigation or footers for quick access to essential functions.
-- Design forms with dropdowns, auto-fill options, and validation messages to enhance usability.
+- Designed forms with dropdowns, auto-fill options, and validation messages to enhance usability.
-- Ensure smooth scrolling for intuitive page transitions, especially on mobile devices.
+- Ensured smooth scrolling for intuitive page transitions, especially on mobile devices.

-The Clancy Nook project applies these best practices while considering previous design decisions to guide users through the site.
+The Clancy Nook project applied these best practices while considering previous design decisions to guide users through the site.
 Therefore:

-1. Navbar elements are designed to be intuitive, ensuring users can easily explore tour options and make inquiries.
+1. Navbar elements were designed to be intuitive, ensuring users could easily explore tour options and make inquiries.
-2. The footer provides additional navigation buttons, improving accessibility without cluttering the main interface.
+2. The footer provided additional navigation buttons, improving accessibility without cluttering the main interface.
-3. The booking process is streamlined, with clear CTAs directing users to external platforms such as Eventbrite.
+3. The booking process was streamlined, with clear CTAs directing users to external platforms such as Eventbrite.
-4. Forms use conditional fields, while providing real-time feedback for missing or incorrect inputs.
+4. Forms used conditional fields while providing real-time feedback for missing or incorrect inputs.
-5. Error handling mechanisms (such as the 404 page) prevent dead ends, guiding users back to relevant content.
+5. Error handling mechanisms (such as the 404 page) prevented dead ends, guiding users back to relevant content.
-6. A success page confirms user actions, ensuring clarity after a form submission.
+6. A success page confirmed user actions, ensuring clarity after a form submission.

 #### Navbar

-This is a crucial aspect of user experience, ensuring that users can simply move between different sections of the website.
-By providing a **sticky** navigation bar that remains at the top of the screen as users scroll.
-This ensures that users can quickly access key pages without needing to scroll back to the top, improving usability and accessibility.
+The navbar was a crucial aspect of user experience, ensuring that users could easily move between different sections of the website.
+A **sticky navigation bar** remained at the top of the screen as users scrolled, ensuring quick access to key pages without needing to scroll back up.
+This improved usability and accessibility.

 #### Navicons

-A **fixed** footer will remain at the bottom of the page, providing additional navigation buttons for quick access to key areas and social media pages.
+A **fixed footer** remained at the bottom of the page, providing additional navigation buttons for quick access to key areas and social media pages.

 #### Buttons

-"Text" Buttons will also guide users through the website.
+Text-based buttons were used to guide users through the website.

-- **Contact** button is prominently placed to ensure easy access to making enquiries.
+- **Contact** button was prominently placed to ensure easy access to making inquiries.
-- **Submit** button will be included in the contact form, providing clear action confirmation.
+- **Submit** button was included in the contact form, providing clear action confirmation.
-- **Home**" button will be available on the 404 Error and Success pages, allowing users to easily navigate back to the main site.
+- **Home** button was available on the 404 Error and Success pages, allowing users to easily navigate back to the main site.

-Each button will have a corresponding call-to-action, encouraging users to take the next step, whether it's making an inquiry or finalizing a booking.
+Each button had a corresponding **call-to-action**, encouraging users to take the next step, whether it was making an inquiry or finalizing a booking.

-"Logo" buttons for _Eventbrite_ and _TripAdvisor_ will be placed on the Tours and Reviews pages, respectively.
-These buttons provide direct access to Eventbrite for booking tours and TripAdvisor for reading and submitting reviews, ensuring a seamless transition to these external platforms.
+**Logo buttons** for _Eventbrite_ and _TripAdvisor_ were placed on the Tours and Reviews pages, respectively.
+These buttons provided direct access to Eventbrite for booking tours and TripAdvisor for reading and submitting reviews, ensuring a seamless transition to these external platforms.

 #### Clickable Tour Cards

-Another interactive feature designed to enhance user engagement is the clickable tour cards on the homepage.
-These cards provide a brief summary of each featured tour, giving users an overview of the available experiences.
-To encourage interaction, users will be able to click on a card, which will take them directly to the corresponding tour section on the Tours page.
-This will include:
+Another interactive feature designed to enhance user engagement was the **clickable tour cards** on the homepage.
+These cards provided a brief summary of each featured tour, giving users an overview of the available experiences.
+To encourage interaction, users could click on a card, which would take them directly to the corresponding tour section on the **Tours** page.

+This feature included:

-- **Hover Effects**, where the card will expand slightly and a shadow will appear to create a sense of depth.
+- **Hover Effects**, where the card would expand slightly and a shadow would appear to create a sense of depth.
-- A **call-to-action** at the beginning of the section, informing users that they can click on any tour for more details.
+- A **call-to-action** at the beginning of the section, informing users that they could click on any tour for more details.

 <div align="center">
    <img src="docs/figures/user-interaction-tour-cards.webp" alt="Wireframe of four tour cards displaying tour names and descriptions.
 One card is highlighted with a shadow effect and a cursor hovering over it, indicating an interactive hover state." width="700">
 </div>

 #### Image Carousel

-To enhance the user experience on the Tours pages, image carousels will be implemented, allowing users to easily browse through historic photos of landmarks featured on the tours.
-These interactive elements provide a dynamic visual preview of the experiences offered, helping potential customers make informed decisions.
-To balance convenience with interactivity, each carousel will include:
+To enhance the user experience on the **Tours** pages, image carousels were implemented, allowing users to easily browse through historic photos of landmarks featured on the tours.
+These interactive elements provided a dynamic visual preview of the experiences offered, helping potential customers make informed decisions.

+To balance convenience with interactivity, each carousel included:

 - **Four Photos**
 - **Automatic Rotation**